QuBo-Delft/QuBo/docs/misc/backlog.md

 ---
 - As a TA I want to rephrase certain questions so that the questions are clear to the lecturer.
 - As a TA I want to change the colours of the interface so that the application will be more appealing to use.
 ---
+- As an admin I want to be able to see events with information on who caused the event (names and IP addresses) so that I can take action if a specific user is not behaving appropriately.
+---
 ### Won't have
 ---